Alexz29/postmango/README.md

-# Free local mock server for Postman
+# Mock server for Postman

 This is mock server written in Golang that works with postman mock server json file